andrewsudardjo/EmployeeLeave/README.md

    php -v
 ```

-5. next is to donwload and enable mariaDB, we can do so by using the command
+5. Next is to donwload and enable mariaDB, we can do so by using the command
 ```
 sudo apt update
 sudo apt install mariadb-server